Hackerfleet/hfos-legacy/README.rst

     $ sudo ./install

+It installs all dependencies then sets up a user account and the system's services.
-If you run into trouble or get any unexpected errors, :ref:`try the complex installation procedure <complex_install>`.
+If you run into trouble or get any unexpected errors, `try the complex installation procedure <http://hfos.readthedocs.io/en/latest/start/installing.html>`__.

 Contributors